 Can you think of other tips to minimize or avoid air pollution?
 Then write me as always happy to a comment under this post.

-We can all actively do something against air pollution
+We can all actively do something about air pollution

-Driving less, flying less, eating less meat - that sounds pretty much like doing without.
-But don't worry - all of these things can be replaced in a more sustainable way.
-I hope that with this post I was able to give you lots of tips to specifically reduce your personal share of air pollution.
-Feel free to share the post with people who should know these tips as well.
+Driving less, flying less, eating less meat - that sounds a lot like giving up.
+But don't worry - all of these things can also be replaced in a more sustainable way.
+I hope that this article has given you plenty of tips on how to reduce your personal contribution to air pollution.
+Feel free to share this post with people who should also know these tips.

 ₆ MMCD NEW MEDIA GmbH: Waste fires pollute the air - worldwide (as at: 17.08.2014), available at https://t1p.de/krgo.
 [28.10.2020].